sheronroshith-s/Multi-Stage-IDS-using-Snort-tool/README.md

-our published paper in the journal is attached. the project is 95% completed. we are working on the advanced anomaly based detection.everything else are completed.
+our published paper in the journal is attached.
-The full project will be uploaded very soon!
+The rules and configuration files will be uploaded very soon!